Google Accused of Showing 'Total Contempt' for Android Users' Privacy - Slashdot

 Oh, and outlaw that forfeiture crap too.

+This is why you do secure messaging from and app, over IP.

+SMS and it's brethren will never be secure and there's nothing Google or anyone else can do about it,

-End to end isn't the Google way (Score:2)
+End to end isn't the Google way (Score:5, Insightful)

 Back door (Score:2)